Caffeine & Performance: Benefits, Dosing & Timing for Athletes

 Coffee vs. Supplements

 Research shows coffee is equally effective as caffeine supplements for performance.
 Coffee also provides antioxidants and other beneficial compounds.
-Choose based on preference and convenience - both work well.
+Choose coffee if you prefer a familiar source, and pills or labeled supplements if precise dosing matters more.

 Frequently Asked Questions

-The optimal dose is 3-6mg per kilogram of body weight, taken 30-60 minutes before exercise.
-For a 70kg person, this equals 210-420mg of caffeine.
+The optimal dose is 3–6 mg per kilogram of body weight, taken 30–60 minutes before exercise.
+For a 154 lb (70 kg) person, this equals 210–420 mg of caffeine.
 Start with the lower end to assess tolerance.

 Yes, caffeine increases fat oxidation during exercise by stimulating the release of fatty acids from fat tissue.
 Studies show caffeine can increase fat burning by 10–30% during aerobic exercise.